Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 # Official 2019 Black MIDI Mega Comparison
-Home of the official 2019 Black MIDI mega comparison.
-Revisions may occur without prior notice.
+Home of the official 2019 Black MIDI mega comparison

 ***205*** submissions and counting!
 Thanks for your participation; the video is coming soon! :)

-***You are responsible for checking to make sure that your runs have been entered into the MIDIs you've participated in because with so many runs, I sometimes make mistakes (I'm still clumsy even though I'm a fox spirit.)***

 ### Previews